Key Breed Facts

 As with any other breed, Glens need to be groomed on a regular basis to make sure their coats and skin are kept in top condition.
 They also need to be given regular daily exercise to ensure they remain fit and healthy.
 On top of this, dogs need to be fed good quality food that meets all their nutritional needs throughout their lives.

 It's also important to check a dog's ears on a regular basis and to clean them when necessary.
-If too much wax is allowed to build up, it can lead to a painful infection which can be hard to clear up.
+If too much wax builds up, it can lead to a painful infection which can be hard to clear up.
 In short, prevention is often easier than cure with ear infections.

 The Glen of Imaal Terrier is a pretty high energy, intelligent dog and as such they need to be given the right amount of daily exercise and mental stimulation for them to be truly happy, well-rounded dogs.
 They need anything from 30 to 40 minutes a day with as much off the lead time as possible, but only in safe and secure environments.
 If they are not given the right amount of mental stimulation and exercise every day, a Glen would quickly get bored and could even begin to show some destructive behaviours around the home which is their way of relieving any stress they are feeling and not necessarily because they are being naughty.